punchagan/punchagan.muse-amuse.in/content/blog/i-love-foss-how-do-i-start-contributing-code.md

 embarrassing logs of stuff she said in public, in her initial days.

-Slowly you'll start to learn the dynamics of the community -- how things function, the DOs and DON'Ts, etc [^fn:8].
+Slowly you'll start to learn the dynamics of the community -- how things function, the DOs and DON'Ts, etc&nbsp;[^fn:8].
 Also, there's a good chance that the project has an active IRC channel.
 If it does, hanging out there will give you more insights.
 Contributing to the documentation, is often a useful step before contributing code.
 Cleaning up the documentation or